MassimilianoMura/CV/README.md

 ## Massimiliano Mura

-Hi, I’m Massi, a wannabe Junior Developer.
-After my degree in Law and a career in the music industry I flew to London to learn how to write code.
-I studied code at General Assembly and Makers Academy and now I am looking for a job because I want to learn more and more.
+I am Massi, an enthusiastic Junior Web Developer.
+After my degree in Law and a career in the music industry I decided to fly to London to learn how to write code.

+I attended several software development courses at General Assembly and Makers Academy, and I am now looking for an exciting job position to keep learning the most up-to-date technologies and expand my coding skills in a professional environment.

 ## Skills